Why the Mac Pro might lack upgradable RAM and eGPUs | Cult of Mac

 To be clear, the unified memory architecture isn’t flawed.
 It’s what allows Apple to offer MacBooks with excellent performance paired with long battery life.
 And MacBooks make up the lion’s share of Mac sales.

 The challenge is that battery life is immaterial to workstations.
 They need maximum performance.
-And while that means the M-series isn’t well suited for top-of-the line professional desktops, that’s a niche business.
+And while that means the M-series isn’t particularly well suited for top-of-the line professional desktops, that’s a niche business.

 Apple surely made that calculation when it adopted the M series.
 It picked the option that benefited the most users.